JuliaExtremes/InterpolationIDF.jl/README.md

 #### 1.1.
 Loading the gridded spatial covariate

-The precipitation from RDRS v2.1 are loaded for the 78 474 cells in a rectangular grid of 319 x 246 centered in Eastern Canada.
+The precipitation from *RDRS v2.1* are loaded for the 78 474 cells in a rectangular grid of $319 \times 246$ centered in Eastern Canada.

 ```julia
 gridded_cov = CSV.read(GRIDDED_COV_PATH, copycols=true, DataFrame)